Melrose Industries revenue doubles on Elster acquisition

 Melrose follows a private equity-type model of investing in companies, improving their performance and then selling them.

-The company said the process for the potential sale of Crosby, its U.S. lifting unit, was proceeding well and that it expected to complete the sale by the end of the year.
+The company said the process for the potential sale of Crosby, its U.S. lifting unit, was proceeding well.

 Crosby, which makes lifting fittings and blocks for the oil and gas, construction and mining sectors, was acquired by Melrose in 2008.